〜ている vs 〜てある: What’s the Real Difference?

 Correct: 「テーブルに料理が置いてある」— The food has been set on the table (it was placed there, ready to eat).

-The particle also shifts: with transitive verbs + 〜ている the object takes を (action is ongoing), while 〜てある promotes the object to subject position with が (the result is foregrounded).
+Particle note: The particle also shifts.
+With transitive verbs + 〜ている, the object takes を (action is ongoing).
+With 〜てある, the object is promoted to subject position with が (the result is foregrounded).

 Mistake 2: Confusing progressive meaning with state meaning